-In her second Olympic appearance, Kelsey Serwa captured the silver medal at Sochi 2014, sharing the podium with gold medal-winning teammate Marielle Thompson.
+Kelsey Serwa came back from several serious injuries to stand on the Olympic podium at Sochi 2014 where she won silver behind teammate Marielle Thompson for Canada’s record third 1-2 finish of the Games.
 Serwa had been one of the bright lights for Canada when ski cross made its Olympic debut at the Vancouver 2010 Olympic Winter Games.
-With only a couple of years experience in the sport, she progressed easily through the early rounds, winning her 1/8 final and quarterfinal heats.
-A third place finish in her semifinal put her into the Small Final, which she won to finish fifth overall.
+With only a couple of years’ experience in the sport, she put herself into the Small Final, which she won to finish fifth overall.

 It was during the 2010-11 season that Serwa truly established herself as one of her sport’s elite competitors, with a particularly remarkable week in late January and early February.
 On January 30, she won gold at the Winter X Games.
 But she had crashed through the finish line and in the process had injured her back.
 Just four days later she stood atop the podium at the FIS World Championships.
 The latter achievement came after she had skipped out on both training days to rest and recover.
 Serwa ended the season ranked third in the ski cross World Cup standings.